akshatb19/upload_ap/installation.md

 If the active node version does not change after install, try opening a new shell in case seeing a stale version.

 ## Installing mysql
-If you want to install MySQL 5.7, you’ll need to add the latest APT package repository from the [MySQL APT repository page](https://dev.mysql.com/downloads/repo/apt/).
-The below version may be out of date.
+We want to install **MySQL 5.7**.
+First we need to add the latest APT package repository from the [MySQL APT repository page](https://dev.mysql.com/downloads/repo/apt/).

+Note: The below version may be out of date.

     $ wget http://dev.mysql.com/get/mysql-apt-config_0.8.15-1_all.deb
     $ sudo dpkg -i mysql-apt-config_0.8.15-1_all.deb